 University of Turku is an active international research university and a vibrant academic community of 25,000 students and employees from over 100 different countries.
-As one of the leading universities in Finland, University of Turku offers study and research opportunities in seven faculties.
+As one of the leading universities in Finland, University of Turku offers study and research opportunities in eight faculties.

 The University provides students with innovative problem solving skills and high-standard, multidisciplinary education based on the most up-to-date research.

 Thanks to the outstanding services, compact campus, and active academic community, international students and scholars feel at home from the very beginning of their stay.

 University of Turku is one of the most international universities in Finland, and ranked among the top 1% of universities in the world.

 On campus, you can meet students, teachers, and researchers from over 100 different countries.
 Annually, over 2,500 international students study at the University of Turku.
 English is widely spoken and you can connect with people through organizations such as the Student Union, or the International Friendship Programme.